phannam1412/phannam1412/README.md

 ## 5. Maintenance

 The fact that human brain has a short-term memory, so always spend time reading/practicing again and again what you have known/understood to maintain your up-to-date knowledge.

+# Principles of explanation

+What: what is it ?

+Why: why do you need it ?

+How: how can you implement/practice it ?

+When: when should/shouldn't you implement/practice it ?